 Change the approach.
 When a child is younger, he knows and accepts the statement “parents are always right,” and at that time your authority was not subject to question, but now the situation is different, so you will have to change the approach from the mandating to friendly.

 Understand and accept.
 Understanding is the most important thing in the relationship with them.
 It will be better if you develop trusted relationships with your kid as early as possible, but be sure that an elder child will also appreciate your attention if you will be initiated.
 And all you need to do is to spend time with a child!

 Drop the masks.
 It is imperative to be sincere and show genuine interest in the inner world and life of a teenager, as parents can permanently lose the trust of the teen if they only pretend to be interested in his affairs, and will try to use his revelations for their own purposes.
 Learn to accept and even love the world in which your kid lives, put you in his place, and you will be able to earn his trust.

 Don’t forget about physical health!
 We have talked a lot about the mental state of juveniles, but remember that keeping your child physically healthy is not less important, especially when their bodies are changing and organisms require more energy and nutrients.

 Admit mistakes.
 If you make mistakes, do not be afraid to accept them first to yourself and then in front of the child; don’t be afraid to lose your authority, on the contrary, it will increase: after all, only strong people can accept their mistakes.

 Homework is important, but everything must be measured.
-Many parents are making the same mistake by forcing their kids to study well and working harder in school, instead, if you see that a child is experiencing difficulties or stress – let him rest and use help with college essay.
+Many parents are making the same mistake by forcing their kids to study well and working harder in school; instead, if you see that a child is experiencing difficulties or stress – let him rest.

 Compromise!
 Sometimes it is not easy to overcome the mutual resentment, but if you learn to compromise this stage will be much easier both for you and your kid.